sapegin/washingcode-book/manuscript/010_Header.md

 In the **Code style** chapter, we talk about code styles and which ones are actually improving readability and which are just opinions and don’t matter much.

-In the **Other techniques and issues** chapter, we talk about everything else that didn’t fit into the nine chapters.
+In the **Other techniques** chapter, we talk about everything else that didn’t fit into the nine chapters.

 The last four chapters are about tooling: